murai-lab/llm_cheat_prevention_by_paraphrase/data/README.md

 ## PAWS-QQP

-This is more involved.
-Follow the instructions on the PAWS repository, but install the dataset in data/PAWS_QQP/
+This is more involved due to license restrictions.
+Follow the instructions on the PAWS repository to generate the PAWS-QQP dataset with their provided scripts, but install the dataset in data/PAWS_QQP/

 ```shell
 mkdir data/PAWS_QQP/ # Create if not exists